Black May (World War II): Air power

-Air power had a major effect in defeating attacks and destroying U-boats.
-The re-introduction of air patrols over the Bay of Biscay by long range Beaufighters and Mosquitoes, to attack boats as they came and went from base, began to take effect at this stage of the conflict.
+Land-based aircraft were used more effectively in driving off or sinking U-boats.
+The re-introduction of air patrols over the Bay of Biscay by long range Beaufighters and Mosquitoes, to attack U-boats as they came and went from base, began to take effect.
 The introduction of "very long range" aircraft, such as the Liberator, helped to close the air gap.
 They were ordered to engage only in "offensive" search and attack missions and not in the escort of convoys.

-More air cover was provided by the introduction of merchant aircraft carriers (MAC ships), which carried Fairey Swordfish, and even if they did not managed to kill an attacking U-boat, their presence deterred or drove off U-boat attacks as well as raising the morale of the merchant marine.
-Soon there were growing numbers of American-built escort carriers, which were considerably less expensive and quicker to build than fleet carriers, and while slower and lacking protection these were considered sufficient for their convoy duties.
-Escort carriers primarily carried Grumman TBF Avengers and Grumman F4F Wildcats.
-Rather than go though the Bureau of Ordinance whose testing and quality assurance could take twelve months, the carrier mechanics quickly improvised to best equip these aircraft for anti-submarine duties, in adding drop tanks to improve loiter time, and UP rockets which could punch though a U-boat's pressure hull.
-MAC ships and escort carriers sailed with the convoys and provided much-needed air cover and patrols all the way across the Atlantic, plus escort carriers often formed support groups not tied to a convoy getting them the freedom to seek out U-boats.
+Convoys also enjoyed more consistent air cover, due the introduction of merchant aircraft carriers (MAC ships) and escort carriers.
+MACs carried Swordfish TSR (torpedo, spotter, reconnaissance) aircraft and even if the Swordfish did not managed to sink a U-boat, their presence deterred or drove off U-boats as well as raising the morale of the merchant marine.
+Soon there were growing numbers of American-built escort carriers, which were considerably less expensive and quicker to build than fleet carriers, and while slower and lacking protection these were sufficient for their convoy duties.
+Escort carriers primarily carried Avengers and Wildcats.
+Rather than go through the Bureau of Ordinance whose testing and quality assurance could take twelve months, aircraft mechanics on the escort carriers improvised to best equip these aircraft for anti-submarine warfare, adding drop tanks to improve endurance and mounting UP rockets which could punch though a U-boat's pressure hull.
+MAC ships and escort carriers sailed with the convoys and provided much-needed air cover and patrols all the way across the Atlantic.
+Escort carriers and destroyer escorts worked as part of support groups which had the freedom to seek out U-boats since they were not tied to a convoy.

 Numbers

 The Atlantic campaign was a tonnage war; the U-bootwaffe needed to sink ships faster than they could be replaced to win, and needed to build more U-boats than were lost to avoid defeat.
 Before May 1943, even in their worst months, the majority of convoys arrived without being attacked, while even in those that were attacked, the majority of ships survived.
 In Convoy HX 229/Convoy SC 122, nearly 80 per cent of the ships arrived.
 At the start of the campaign, the U-bootwaffe needed to sink 700000 LT per month to win; this was seldom achieved.
 Once the huge shipbuilding capacity of the US began, this target leapt to 1300000 LT per month.

-U-boat losses were manageable; German shipyards were producing 20 U-boats per month, while losses for most months prior to Black May were less than half that.
+U-boat losses had been manageable as German shipyards were producing 20 U-boats per month, while losses for most months prior to Black May were less than half that.
 What changed in May was that the U-bootwaffe lost 43 U-boats (25 per cent of the U-bootwaffe operational strength) a big defeat outstripping production that became commonplace until the end of the war.